resbaz/nectar-cloud-lessons/Lessons/Lesson_III/Lesson_III.md

 -- *Slide* --

-## Run this on your machine, ASAP!
+## Anna, run this on your machine, ASAP!

 ```bash
 apt-get update && apt-get -y upgrade